aheze/FindHelp/Lists-WhatAreLists.md

 ## Making your list
 1. Start at the home screen of Find.
 2. Then, press the Menu button (The 3x3 dot grid), and then press the Lists button.
-3. Press the ![logo] button.
+3. Press the ![addList] button.
-4. The List Editor will appear!
+4. The List Builder will appear!
 Add a name and description, then start adding Matches.
 Remember, matches are the words that Find will search for (when you use the list).

 ## Customizing your list
 __Changing the icon__